vintasoftware/tapioca-wrapper/docs/source/quickstart.rst

 Exploring data
 --------------

-We can also explore the returned data using the iPython ``tab`` auto-complete
+We can also explore the returned data using the IPython ``tab`` auto-complete:

 .. code-block:: python